-- (1) Whether the above uses would result in joint road access conflicts, or in traffic levels that exceed the Circulation and Transit Element's objectives for level of service on a site specific and cumulative basis. - (2) Whether the above uses would draw water from the same aquifer and be located within the zone of influence of area wells. - (3) Whether the above uses would be detrimental to the rural character of the area.
+- (1) Whether the above uses would result in joint road access conflicts, or in traffic levels that exceed the Circulation and Transit Element's objectives (need to be Regulations, not discretionary interpretation of objectives) for level of service on a site specific and cumulative basis. - (2) Whether the above uses would draw water from the same aquifer and be located within the zone of influence of area wells. - (3) Whether the above uses would be detrimental to the rural character of the area.